Cross Mountain Ranch

 The Upper Ranch

 Located in the scenic Williams Fork River Valley on the north slopes of the Flat Tops Wilderness Area, the Upper Ranch of Cross Mountain Ranch is just 30 miles west of Steamboat Springs, Colorado.
-The 28,484 deeded acres are located in Routt and Garfield Counties.
+The 23,316 deeded acres are located in Routt and Garfield Counties.
 This pristine area, illustrated by its adjacency to Colorado’s second largest wilderness area, has some of the most prolific stands of aspen, spruce, pine, and fir trees in Colorado, and its scenic beauty is enhanced by the water rights and streams that irrigate numerous hay meadows and pastures and fill the numerous lakes and ponds.
 The riverine areas are lined by cottonwoods and willows and the remaining lower lands punctuated by grassy pastures, oak brush and sage.
-The Williams Fork River flows for 2.5 miles in the high country, offering world-class stream fishing.
+With frontage on the Williams Fork River, the high country offers world-class stream fishing.

 The Lower Ranch